su-giana/giana-techblog/_notes/jvmrda.md

 - A register used by the JVM to keep track of the address of the currently executing instruction

 ### The Native Method Stack
-- The Native Method Stack is used to store data related to the execution of native methods, which are methods implemented in a language other thna Java
+- The Native Method Stack is used to store data related to the execution of native methods, which are methods implemented in a language other than Java